-We have added three new Directors since 2018, which has decreased our Board's average age and tenure by two and seven years, respectively.
-We added a new Director in 2022, appointed a new Lead Director in 2023 and replaced the Chairs of the Audit Committee and Investment Committee in 2023.
-Of our current Board members, 30% of Directors are ethnically diverse women.
+With the nomination of a new Director in 2025, we will have added four new Directors since 2018, reducing our Board's average age and tenure by two and ten years, respectively.
+We added C. Park Shaper as a Director in 2022 and nominate Thad Hill as a new Director at this year's annual meeting.
+In 2023, we appointed a new Lead Director and replaced the Chairs of the Audit Committee and Investment Committee.